zhangzhenxiang666/openai4rs/README_en.md

 #[tokio::main]
 async fn main() {
     let client = OpenAI::new("your_api_key", "your_base_url");
-    let messages = vec![user!("Please solve this math problem: If a triangle has two sides of 3 and 4, and the third side is 5, what type of triangle is this?")];
+    let messages = vec![user!("Please solve this math problem: If two sides of a triangle are 3 and 4, and the third side is 5, what type of triangle is it?")];

     let mut stream = client
         .chat()